nickswalker/timecode/README.md

 24, 25, 29.97, 30, 50, 59.94, 60 frame rates and milliseconds (1000 fps) and fractional
 frame rates like "30000/1001".

-This library is a fork of the original PyTimeCode python library.
-You should  not use the two library together (PyTimeCode is not maintained and has known bugs).
+This library is a fork of [eoyilmaz's timecode](https://github.com/eoyilmaz/timecode) with several patches applied (all pending merge upstream).
+You must install it from source.

 The math behind the drop frame calculation is based on the [blog post of David Heidelberger](http://www.davidheidelberger.com/blog/?p=29).